Jim-lyz1024/MAAR/supplementary-ablation.md

 |              | CA        | 71.5±.1      | 96.2±.2        | 65.4±.3      | 95.2±.2        | 54.2±.3         | 69.8±.2           | 60.8±.2         | 84.5±.2         | 73.2±.3        | 94.2±.2           | 62.5±.2           | 91.9±.4           |
 |              | GCA       | **72.4±.2**  | **97.0±.2**    | **66.2±.1**  | **96.8±.2**    | **55.3±.4**     | **70.8±.4**       | **61.8±.2**     | **86.7±.3**     | **74.1±.4**    | **95.0±.2**       | **63.5±.1**       | **92.7±.2**       |

-Table 1.
+*Table 1.
 Ablation Study: Impact of Fusion Strategies (Basic Fusion, Cross-Attention, and Gated Cross-Attention) on mAP and CMC-1 performance across six species.
-Bold values indicate the highest performance within each model.
+Bold values indicate the highest performance within each model.*

-**Key Observations**
-- **Gated Cross-Attention (GCA)** consistently achieves the best performance, demonstrating its ability to adaptively balance metadata and visual information.
-- The improvements are particularly notable for the ReID-AW model, with GCA achieving a **2.2% mAP gain on Deer** and **2.8% on Penguin** compared to BF.
-- The flexibility of GCA allows it to enhance metadata contribution in visually ambiguous cases while minimizing its impact when visual features are distinctive.
+The results of this comparison are presented in **Table 1**.
+Basic Fusion (BF) provides modest improvements across species, such as a 1.5% mAP gain on Deer for the CLIP-FT model.
+Cross-Attention (CA) strategy outperforms basic fusion by enabling selective feature integration, with particularly notable gains on datasets such as Penguin (0.3% and 1.3% mAP improvements for CLIP-FT and CLIP-ReID respectively).

+Our Gated Cross-Attention (GCA) achieves the best results, consistently outperforming both BF and CA, GCA achieves the best results with improvements of up to 2.5% mAP over basic fusion.
+This pattern is also observed in the ReID-AW model, where GCA achieves substantial improvements over BF across all species (*e.g.*, 2.2% mAP gain on Deer and 2.8% on Penguin).This performance can be attributed to its ability to adaptively adjust metadata influence based on visual content relevance.
+For instance, when visual features are highly distinctive, the gate can reduce reliance on metadata while increasing metadata influence for visually ambiguous cases.

 * * *